The Quilt Label Debate

 Stamp Your Own Quilt Label

-While I have labeled quilts in a number of ways, my favorite method these days is stamping.
-You might have seen my stamp photos on Instagram as I have followed along with Joy Martin @themakingsofjoy while she memorized verses from Romans 8 in the Bible.
-I chose to memorize a small section of verses and stamp them onto blank white hexies I have incorporated into a new quilt.
+While I have labeled quilts in a number of ways, my favorite method is stamping.
+For this quilt, I chose to memorize a small section of verses from Romans 8, and stamp them onto blank white hexies before stitching them into the quilt.

 - Basted EPP paper of choice (2” hexagon used for demonstration)